fesb-distributed-systems-2025/fesb-distributed-systems-2025.github.io/docs/labs/03.Lab 3 - Communication Protocols/Lesson.md

 - Start server
 - Using browser access server via address `http:\\localhost:8000`
-- You should se following as output
+- You should see following as output:

 ![server output](server-example-2-output.png)